Bike rage: Causes

 A bike rage incident can start because a cyclist, driver, or pedestrian believes that another road user was being discourteous, breaking traffic rules, or in many cases because someone felt that their safety was being compromised by the actions of another road user.
 According to University of Hawaii professor of psychology Leon James, "bike rage is a common occurrence, and quite predictable", because urban commuting causes "tension, anxiety, and anger – in drivers as well as cyclists".
-Montogomery claims some cyclists hit cars using a "classic U-lock bash-and-run" tactic.
+Charles Montogomery of Momentum Magazine Ltd claims some cyclists hit cars using a "classic U-lock bash-and-run" tactic.
 He argues that "some cyclists consider such attacks acts of driver education".
 Montogomery claims the "... problem is that city planners have mixed bikes and cars together in ways that offer little certainty about how each should operate, and lots of chances for conflict".
 As such, "cyclists feel threatened in traffic" and "... hard done by and under attack."

 An article in Toronto Life magazine argues that the "... source of the problem [bike and road rage] is neither the arrogance of drivers nor the militancy of cyclists, but the environment in which they interact."
 The article claims that the "... urban grid, already congested with cars, is being flooded with cyclists ... intensifying competition for road space."
 One issue is that "[d]rivers are not sufficiently alert to the presence and the quickness of cyclists".
 A possible explanation for all of the aggression that occurs between cyclists and drivers is the anonymity of the big city: "... they know they will never run into that person again."